American Home Shield: Company Overview

 AHS vs. Competitors: How Does It Stack Up?

-When comparing American Home Shield to other top home warranty providers, it leads in coverage breadth and pre-existing condition handling, but trails in workmanship guarantee length.
+When comparing American Home Shield to other top home warranty providers, it leads in coverage breadth, pre-existing condition handling, and claim approval rates, but trails in workmanship guarantee length.
 For a head-to-head on the closest rival, read our First American Home Warranty review.
-You can also compare it directly with the budget leader in our Choice Home Warranty reviews guide.
+You can also compare it directly with the budget leader in our Choice Home Warranty reviews guide, or see how it lines up against a top-rated regional option in our Old Republic Home Warranty review.

 | Feature | American Home Shield | Choice Home Warranty | First American |